Tshewangdorji7257/RA-CSF101-CAP1-3./README.md

 Controls
 Use the arrow keys (UP, DOWN, LEFT, RIGHT) or the WASD keys to control the snake's movement.
-Press ESC to exit the game at any time.

 Gameplay
 Guide the snake through the maze to eat food pellets and grow longer.